Sale Alert — Early Black Friday mattress sales are live.

 The Amerisleep AS3 Hybrid is a 12″ memory foam hybrid that contains a thick 3.0″ memory foam comfort layer paired with an 8.0″ pocketed coil support base.

 The AS3 Hybrid is available in a single firmness, 5 out of 10, giving the mattress a medium feel.
-If you’re looking for something softer, the Amerisleep AS5 Hybrid may be a good pick or for something firmer, opt for the Amerisleep AS2 all-foam.
+If you’re looking for something softer, go with the Amerisleep AS5 Hybrid or for something firmer go with the Amerisleep AS2.

-In our performance tests, the AS3 Hybrid has an overall score of 9.25, placing this mattress in the top 9% of all mattresses tested to date.
-If we look exclusively at memory foam hybrids, that rank places it within 1%.
+In our performance tests, the AS3 Hybrid has an overall score of 9.25, placing this mattress in the top 7% of all mattresses tested to date.
+If we look exclusively at memory foam hybrids, that score places it within the top 4%.

-A queen AS3 Hybrid is $1,449, making it 7% less than the average memory foam hybrid.
-Considering its high performance, this makes the AS3 Hybrid an exceptional value and the mattress to beat for many sleepers.
+A queen AS3 Hybrid is $1,449, making it 11% less expensive than the average memory foam hybrid.
+Considering its lower than average price, this makes the AS3 Hybrid an exceptional value.

 Click here to read the full Amerisleep AS3 Hybrid review.